Oliver-RC/DjangoBookings/README.md

 ## Showcase

-A deployed link to the website can be found [here](#)
+A deployed link to the website can be found [here](https://arthuralfie.herokuapp.com/)

 ## User Experience (UX)

  ### User Stories
+ - In the planning stages of the app, I used a UX approach by applying various user stories and the different stages of using the app, to create a list of builds needed to make the application fit for purpose, both for frontend users and backend admin users.
+ - I used the Github Projects, Kanban tool as my agile tool to manage the planning and structure of the build.

   #### First Time Visitor Goals
    1. As a first time visitor I want to understand what the site is about and who the site is intended for.
 Starting with the title and core content of the index page, these elements should give a clear idea.
    2. As a first time visitor I want to be able to clearly navigate around the site knowing which page I am on and what information I should expect to find.
    3. As a first time visitor the flow of each page should read top to bottom with the interactive content following suit.
 The home / index page should then allow the user to flow onto the next relevant page.
-   4. As a first time visitor I want the content to be in a consistant and simple structure from page to page.
+   4. As a first time visitor I want the content to be in a consistent and simple structure from page to page.
 Navigation bar at the top, main body of the page and footer at the bottom.
    5. As a first time visitor the interactive content should be intuitive and not require content heavy text to explain how to use.
    6. As a first time visitor I want to see specific restaurant content like opening times, directions, the menu, blog and to book a table.
    7. As a first time visitor I do not want to necessarily register as a user to book a table, nor restrict me from signing up to the newsletter or read the blogs.